ishikawa/K9LogPatternFormatter/README.md

 ## Installation

-In your Podfile
+If you want formatter for [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack), in your Podfile:

     pod "K9LogPatternFormatter/Lumberjack",
         :git => 'https://github.com/ishikawa/K9LogPatternFormatter.git'

-or, you can grab core classes to writting your own formatter.
+or, you can grab core classes to writting your own formatter:

     pod "K9LogPatternFormatter/Core",
         :git => 'https://github.com/ishikawa/K9LogPatternFormatter.git'